 Modern Slavery Policy - this provides background to the offence, criteria for assessing risk within the supply chain and avenues for reporting suspicions.

-Outsourcing and Third Party Policy - this provides the due diligence and ongoing monitoring requirements when engaging with a third party.
+Outsourcing and Third-Party Policy - this provides the due diligence and ongoing monitoring requirements when engaging with a supplier that falls outside of the Intermediary Approval & Oversight Policy and the Professional Panel Procedure.